merely-useful/py-rse/keypoints/cmdline-git.md

 - Conflicts occur when two or more people change the same lines of the same file.
 - The version control system does not allow people to overwrite each other’s changes blindly, but highlights conflicts so that they can be resolved.

+- Pull requests suggest changes to repos where you don’t have write privileges.